-Advanced Placement Courses are formally recognized as Advanced Placement (AP) by the Educational Testing pace than college preparatory courses.
-Honors courses require advanced reading, writing, verbal, conceptual, mathematical and study skills as well as extensive outside preparation.
+- Advanced Placement Courses are formally recognized as Advanced Placement (AP) by the Educational Testing Service and culminate with an AP examination. - Honors Courses contain highly challenging material, presented at an accelerated and more intensive pace than college preparatory courses.
+Honors courses require advanced reading, writing, verbal, conceptual, mathematical and study skills as well as extensive outside preparation. - College Preparatory Courses prepare students to continue their education at the college level.
+These courses require well developed reading, writing, verbal, conceptual, mathematical and study skills, as well as substantial outside preparation.